supat-roong/fed-twin/README.md

 ### 3. Generalization Gap

 **Concept**: Measures the difference between a model's performance on its training environment vs. a neutral evaluation environment.
-A smaller gap indicates that the model has truly learned robust physics policies rather than just memorizing a specific simulation's quirks.
+A smaller gap indicates that the model has truly learned robust policies rather than just memorizing a specific condition.
 Federated learning typically minimizes this gap by forcing the model to solve for multiple physics variations simultaneously.

 *   **Analysis Script**: `src/analysis/generalization_gap.py`
 *   **Generated Plot**: `plots/generalization_gap_{type}.png`